DakuwoN/DakuwoN/README.md

 - 👋 Hello, I am Matthew McCane, Welcome to my GitHub!
-- 👀 I’m interested in Full Stack Software Engineering
+- 👀 I’m interested in Sports, Math, Books, Travel, Gaming, Learning, and anything related to Data.
-- 🌱 I’m currently a Full Stack Engineering Fellow @ Formation
+- 🌱 I am a Full Stack Engineering Fellow @ [Formation](https://formation.dev)
 - 💞️ I’m currently looking for an Entry Level role in Software Engineering!
 - 📫 You can reach me at matthewleemccane@gmail.com
+- I blog about my Daily Reflections on [Medium](https://medium.com/@DakuwoN) I

 <!---
 DakuwoN/DakuwoN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.